RxSwiftCommunity/RxGRDB/README.md

 ## Changes Observables

-**Changes Observable are all about being synchronously notified of any [impactful](#what-is-database-observation) transaction.** They can be created and subscribed from any thread.
+**Changes Observable are all about being synchronously notified of any database transaction that has modified the tracked tables and columns by inserting, updating, or deleting a database row.** Those observables can be created and subscribed from any thread.
 They all emit database connections in a "protected dispatch queue", serialized with all database updates:

 ```swift
 // On any thread